Jetison333/rotg/rulings.md

   - could make a new contract with different wording and the same effect so there's little argument against
   - to forbid it would mean two people independently writing the same contract would hit weirdness weird as they'd kinda merge

-## Marbles
-- you get your new marbles during scoring *after* scores are done being calculated
-  - what? how on earth would it be otherwise?

-## Hats
-- you can wear anything you can think of (hats aren't items)
-- you can't wear something someone else is wearing
-  - unless the hat has multiple head holes
-- hats are just words or pictures or whatever, the meaning of those words or pictures or whatever has no bearing over the game unless stated otherwise by a non-hat (e.g. a “10,000 marbles” hat does not cost nor grant nor is equivalent to a player having 10,000 marbles)

-## Willbound
-- Whoever authored the Willed Submission does not count as a player that round due to this authorship.
-Also, "The Willbound", "as willed", and the Willed Submission do not count as players (see above).

 ## Wagon
-- When there is only one bid, the second highest bid is the asking price.
 - If a bidder wins but has lost marbles since they bid, so can no longer pay, it is treated as if they never bid.
 Recurse.